 Warnings and Precautions

-- Severe bone marrow depression, which can be life-threatening.
-Most often, a stem cell transplant is needed after therapy to prevent complications from severe bone marrow depression.
+- Severe bone marrow suppression, which can be life-threatening.
+Most often, a stem cell transplant is needed after therapy to prevent complications from severe bone marrow suppression.

 - Seizure.
 Common symptoms of a seizure can include confusion, blacking out, passing out, loss of hearing or vision, blurred vision, unusual smells or tastes (such as burning rubber), trouble talking, tremors or shaking in parts or all of the body, repeated body movements, tense muscles that do not relax, and loss of control of urine and bowels.
 There are other less common symptoms of seizures.
 If you or your family member suspects you are having a seizure, call 911 right away.
 Medication may be given to decrease prevent and decrease your risk of seizures.